Cordtus/ibc-apps/docs/wiring-reference.md

 # IBC Middleware Wiring Technical Guidelines

-Comprehensive technical documentation for integrating IBC middleware in ibc-go versions 7, 8, and 10, covering interface patterns, middleware composition, real-world examples, and safety considerations for Cosmos chain developers. **All code examples verified against production implementations as of August 2025.**
+Comprehensive technical documentation for integrating IBC middleware in ibc-go versions 7, 8, and 10, covering interface logic, middleware composition, real-world examples, and safety considerations for Cosmos chain developers. **All code examples verified against production implementations as of August 2025.**

 ## Code Accuracy Verification
 //**remove this part, this is only for your context/reference**// All code examples in this document have been cross-referenced with:
-- **ibc-go repository**: Latest interface definitions and implementation patterns from cosmos/ibc-go
+- **ibc-go repository**: Latest interface definitions and implementation logic from cosmos/ibc-go
 - **Packet Forward Middleware**: Current implementations from cosmos/ibc-apps and strangelove-ventures repositories
 - **Osmosis production code**: Rate limiting and hooks middleware from osmosis-labs/osmosis
-- **Stride implementation**: Rate limiting patterns from Stride-Labs/ibc-rate-limiting
+- **Stride implementation**: Rate limiting logic from Stride-Labs/ibc-rate-limiting
 - **Migration guides**: Official ibc-go v8 to v10 migration documentation

 This ensures every function signature, parameter order, and integration pattern matches working blockchain implementations.